 Beth Bachmann’s “Mystery Beneath a Handprint of Light” (Temper.
 Pitt Poetry Series, 2009), read by Kingsley & Kate Tufts Poetry Awards coordinator Genevieve Kaplan:

 Marianne Boruch’s “I am so pissed, said god, maybe” (The Book of Hours.
-Copper Canyon Press, 2011), read by English PhD candidate Kevin Riel:
+Copper Canyon Press, 2011), read by English PhD Kevin Riel: